jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    The FireWire cable is mounted on the back of the dRAC PCB, label J11.
 There is not much space to unplug it.
-We strongly recommend you detach the RAC (the whole bloc) from the large steel plate holding all 4 RACs so you can unplug the cable without damaging the connector.
+We strongly recommend you detach the RAC (the whole bloc) from the large steel plate holding all 4 RACs, so you can unplug the cable without damaging the connector.

 .. figure:: /images/Si/Si-SUJ-conversion-RAC-connectors.png